“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

-Prague is a hugely popular destination.
+Prague is a hugely popular tourist destination.
 It can get very crowded, especially during peak seasons, so expect few quiet moments during your 3 days in Prague.
 With that said, it’s so uniquely beautiful with such great-tasting beer that you may not even mind!

 Like Barcelona, Prague is a city often cited in articles about overtourism.
 There’s a reason for that.
 It truly is an achingly beautiful city and perhaps the closest many of us will get to a real life fairy tale.

 I hope this Prague itinerary offers plenty of suggestions to help you plan your trip.
 If you have any questions, then feel free to let us know in the comments below.

 Thanks for reading and have an amazing time in Prague!